ministryofjustice/operations-engineering/README.md

 This is the MoJ Operations Engineering team's repository for public facing documentation, feature work, enhancements, and issues.

-**The docs folder is used by the gh-pages branch to host the website.
-Do not delete.**

 ## Website

 The website is designed using the [Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/)